cristinasofia/coding-practice/04-trees-and-graphs/_tree-problems/_patterns.md

 ## Complete Binary Tree
-- Every level of tree is filled, except for perhaps the first level.
+- Every level of tree is filled, except for perhaps the last level.
 - Filled form left to right.

 ## Full Binary Tree